Get ready for the perfect Homemade Fried Squash!

 - 1 Cup of Milk

-- Pour enough oil in the skillet to coat the bottom.
+- Pour enough oil in the skillet or a large pot to coat the bottom.
 Then, heat the skillet to a medium heat.

 - Next, slice the squash into thin slices and set aside.